-Longstanding efforts by cultural heritage institutions such as the Internet Archive and the Library of Congress have yielded enormously rich web archives over the past two decades \cite{milligan_book}.
+Longstanding efforts by cultural heritage institutions such as the Internet Archive and the Library of Congress have yielded enormously rich web archives over the past two decades \citep{milligan_book}.
 These web archives represent an unparalleled opportunity to study the history of the 21st century.
-The End of Term Web Archive is unique among them due to its size as a public domain web archive and its historical significance, consisting of expansive crawls of federal .gov domain websites at the end of every presidential administration since 2004 \cite{phillips_2023_JCDL}.
-It is a rich source for journalists, academic researchers, and the American public alike.
+The End of Term Web Archive is unique among them due to its size as a public domain web archive and its historical significance, consisting of expansive crawls of federal government websites at the end of every presidential administration since 2004 \citep{phillips_2023_JCDL}.
+It is a rich source for journalists, academic researchers, and the public.

-Despite the availability of bulk data, the End of Term Web Archive – like all web archives of its size – remains difficult to search \cite{go_fish}.
-Currently, in order to search the PDFs, users must navigate the basic metadata facets (i.e., domain and crawl date) by downloading and querying massive CDX files and then downloading individual PDFs, or performing basic keyword search through the Internet Archive’s search functionality \cite{internet_archive_search}.
+Despite the availability of bulk data, the End of Term Web Archive – like all web archives of its size – remains difficult to search \citep{go_fish}.
+Currently, to search the PDFs, users must navigate the basic metadata facets (i.e., domain and crawl date) by downloading and querying massive CDX files and then downloading individual PDFs, or performing basic keyword search through the Internet Archive’s search functionality \citep{internet_archive_search}.
 End-users face this challenge with web archives writ large.
-Given the centrality of web archives to understanding the federal government in the 21st century, the importance of addressing this challenge of searchability at scale is redoubled.
+Given the centrality of these archives to understanding the federal government in the 21st century, the importance of addressing this challenge at scale is redoubled.